-Students take the departmental survey course, AAS 201 Introduction to the Study of African American Cultural Practices.
+Students take the departmental survey course, AAS 201 Introduction to the Study of African American Cultural Practices

 At least one survey course should be a pre-20th century course.

-Junior Year.
-During the fall term all juniors will participate in a colloquium with a member or members of the faculty.
-Students are expected to produce a research paper at the conclusion of the colloquium.
+During the fall term all juniors will participate in a seminar with a member or members of the faculty.
+Students are expected to produce a research paper at the conclusion of the seminar.
 The paper should be related to the topic of the junior seminar.
 In the spring term, juniors will complete independent work that includes independent reading and the writing of the junior paper working with a faculty advisor.